WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/tables.md

 ## Table column headings

+Use column headings in the first row of your table, also known as the header row.
+Distinguish the header row from the rest of the text in the table.
+For example, highlight the text in the header row such as making it bolder, larger, and changing the background color.

 ## Linking to tables

 Avoid linking to tables whenever possible.
 Instead refer to them by table number, or link to its parent heading or subheading link targets.